 - ‘Riace Bronzes’, Reggio Calabria

 Early this morning we take the hydrofoil back from Lipari to Milazzo.
-We drive to Messina, where we will visit the city’s art museum to view two of Caravaggio’s last works, the Nativity and the Raising of Lazarus.
-These masterpieces of his final period will be compared to the Syracuse Caravaggio.
-The Messina Raising of Lazarus is of particular interest for the large areas of undifferentiated background in front of which the figure group of the painting hangs like a vision.
-We shall also view works saved from churches after the disastrous tidal wave of 1908.
-Among these is a beautiful painting by Antonello da Messina, who is often credited as the first (Renaissance) Italian to work in oils.
-There are also Byzantine mosaics and a fine small medieval sculpture collection.
+We drive to Messina, where we will visit the city’s regional museum to view two of Caravaggio’s last works, the Adoration of the Shepherds and Resurrection of Lazarus.
+We also view works saved from churches after the disastrous tidal wave of 1908.
+Among these is a beautiful figurative San Gregoria polyptych by Antonello da Messina, who is often credited as the first (Renaissance) Italian to work in oils.
+There are also Byzantine mosaics a fine small medieval sculpture collection and the ram bow of an ancient Roman warship.

 Our coach takes us onto a ferry to cross the Strait of Messina to Reggio Calabria on the Italian mainland.
 Here, after lunching together at a local restaurant, we view the famous ‘Riace Bronzes’, the monumental Greek bronze figures found in the sea off Riace in 1972.
 These are some of the most significant works of Greek antiquity to be seen anywhere.
 We then take the ferry back to Messina and continue south to Taormina, where the evening will be at leisure.
 (Overnight Taormina) BL